-Description, purpose and link to strategy and sustainability Process and governance Relative share of total reward 1 a) Base salary Fixed cash remuneration paid monthly.
-Provides predictable remuneration to aid attraction and retention of key talent. - The Committee reviews salaries every year as part of the review of total remuneration (see below for a description of the benchmarking process).
+Description, purpose and link to strategy and sustainability Process and governance Relative share of total reward 1 a) Base salary - Fixed cash remuneration paid monthly.
+Provides predictable remuneration to aid attraction and retention of key talent.
+The Committee reviews salaries every year as part of the review of total remuneration (see below for a description of the benchmarking process).
 30% b) Annual variable remuneration Annual bonus is paid for performance over the financial year.
 Each position has a set expected bonus opportunity, which can be up to the equivalent of 12 months' base salary.
 Any value awarded by the Board that is more than 12 months' base salary is paid for delivering outstanding performance, subject to a maximum cap of 18 months base salary.
 Signals and rewards the strategic and operational results and behaviours expected for the year that contribute to the long-term, sustainable value creation of the Company.
 The annual review of total remuneration also considers annual bonus awards, outcomes, target structure, weightings of targets and specific target levels of performance.
 Measurable financial and non-financial performance requirements are identified according to position and responsibilities and include delivery against power generation, investment, financial, ESG and strategic targets.
-The Committee reviews the design of annual variable remuneration separately.
-15% c) Long-term incentive plan Annual awards of equity- based long-term incentives, approved by the General Meeting, that align the interests of participants with those of shareholders.
+The Committee reviews the design of annual variable remuneration separately 15% c) Long-term incentive plan Annual awards of equity- based long-term incentives, approved by the General Meeting, that align the interests of participants with those of shareholders.
 Awards may be granted with a fair value of up to 300% of base salary at award.
 Annual review of total remuneration considers long-term incentive awards and outcomes.
-Group Management are required to build a significant personal shareholding of up to 100% of base salary (200% for the CEO) over time by retaining 50% of exercised shares, net of tax, until the predetermined limit for the personal shareholding has been achieved.
+Group management are required to build a significant personal shareholding of up to 100% of base salary (200% for the CEO) over time by retaining 50% of exercised shares, net of tax, until the predetermined limit for the personal shareholding has been achieved.
 The Committee reviews the design of long-term incentives separately.
-50%
+50% d) Benefits - Predictable benefits to help facilitate the discharge of each executive's duties, aiding the attraction and retention of key talent.
+The Committee reviews benefits and contractual terms regularly to ensure that the Company does not fall behind the market.
+Benefits are set with reference to external market practices, internal practices, position and relevant reference remuneration.
+5% Total 100%